Attention! Changes to the aptitude assessment procedure for applications for the 2026/27 winter semester

 Application Requirements and Procedure for the Master's program Biomedical Engineering and Medical Physics

-The online application procedure through TUMonline is managed centrally by TUM admissions office.
 The application for the Master's program is possible for a begin in both, the winter and the summer semester.
 However, starting in the winter semester is strongly recommended, since many courses have a one-year structure and the curriculum is optimized for a start in winter.

 An important admission requirement is to have completed a Bachelor’s degree of at least six semesters, in Physics or another suitable subject area, or an at least equivalent degree in an engineering or natural science-oriented degree program, at a German or foreign university.
 The suitability of the university degree will be judged by an admissions comitee which grants or declines acceptance based on the competencies acquired – details may be found below.
 Applicants from the Bachelor Degree Program in Physics at TUM and LMU also have to take part in the general application process.